-- 1. Admission in full standing - 2.
+- 1. Admission in full standing; if admitted provisional, the completion of requirements in the admission letter must be met to be awarded full-standing status. - 2.
 Completion of the required number of credit hours associated with the respective MBA program format: - o The Campbell MBA and 4+1 MBA Program: 37 credit hours - o MBA Dual Degree Programs: 28 credit hours, plus nine (9) credit hours from the partner dual degree program - 3.
-A minimum number of credit hours in the program must be completed at Campbell University, unless otherwise approved by the MBA Director: - o The Campbell MBA and 4+1 MBA Program: 31 credit hours - o Dual Degree MBA Programs: 19 credit hours

-- 4. The completion of the required course of study, with at least a "B" (3.0) average, and no more than two "C" grades. - For MBA Dual Degree Programs: Credit hours transferred from the partner graduate program do not count towards the MBA GPA. - For students transferring credit from another college or university: Credit hours transferred from other colleges and/or universities do not count towards the MBA GPA. - 5.
-Completion of the MBA ETS Major Field Test
+A minimum number of credit hours in the program must be completed at Campbell University, unless otherwise approved by the MBA Director: - o The Campbell MBA and 4+1 MBA Program: 31 credit hours - o Dual Degree MBA Programs: 22 credit hours - 4.
+The completion of the required course of study, with at least a "B" (3.0) average, and no more than two "C" grades. - o For MBA Dual Degree Programs: Credit hours transferred from the partner graduate program do not count towards the MBA GPA. - For students transferring credit from another college or university: Credit hours transferred from other colleges and/or universities do not count towards the MBA GPA. - 5.
+Completion of the Graduate Programs Exit Survey and the Graduate Programs Graduate Information Survey during the term prior to graduation. - 6.
+Completion of all requirements within five-calendar years If the student cannot complete the requirements within five-calendar-years, then the student may apply to the MBA Program Director for a waiver. - 7.
+Completion of the Application for Graduation A student must apply for granting of the applicable graduate degree to the Registrar's Office during the semester upon which the degree is expected to be conferred.

-The ETS® Major Field Test is a comprehensive undergraduate and MBA outcome assessment designed to measure the critical knowledge and understanding obtained by students in a major field of study.
-The Major Field Test goes beyond the measurement of factual knowledge by helping to evaluate the students' ability to analyze and solve problems, understand relationships, and interpret material from their major field of study.
-Students will complete the test during their last semester of their MBA courses.

-- 6. Completion of all requirements within five-calendar years If the student cannot complete the requirements within five-calendar-years, then the student should apply to the MBA Program Director for a waiver. - 7.
-Completion of the Application for Graduation

-A student must apply for granting of the applicable graduate degree to the Registrar's Office during the semester upon which the degree is expected to be conferred.
 An audit will be completed of all courses and grades before a diploma is ordered.
 Degrees are conferred in December, May, and August.
 Note that although degrees may be conferred in August, there is no graduation ceremony at that time.
 August graduates may choose to attend graduation ceremonies the following December.

-8. For 4+1 MBA Non-Business Majors Only: Completion of Business Administration minor
+8. For 4+1 MBA Non-Business Majors Only: Completion of Business Administration minor.